oyebolakolapo/LHL_Project_One_Kolapo/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-Extracting data from a SQL database
+Extracting data from a SQL database.
-Cleaning, transforming and analyzing data
+Cleaning, transforming and analyzing data.
-Loading data into a database
+Loading data into a database.
-Developing and implementing a QA process to validate transformed data against raw data
+Developing and implementing a QA process to validate transformed data against raw data.

 ## Process
 ### (your step 1)